ZeyaRabani/BIT10/README.md

   - **`ai_portfolio_manager/`** - AI Portfolio Manager canister running on the ICP canister.

   - **`dex/`** - DEX swap logic for same-chain and cross-chain token swaps on the ICP canister.
+    - `dex/` - Canister code for the DEX Mainnet.0
     - `testnet_dex_router/` - Canister code for the DEX router.
     - `testnet_dex_eth_asset_storage/` - Canister code for swapping tokens on Ethereum.
     - `testnet_dex_bsc_asset_storage/` - Canister code for swapping token on BSC.